aziascreations/Youtube-Auto-Archiver/readme.md

 docker-compose up --build
 ```

-## Configuration
-For information on how to configure the app, check the relevant section on the project's readme.

-For information regarding the configuration of this container, all you have to do is change the `/data` volume if you need it in a specific location.

-Please note that the [docker-compose.yml](docker/docker-compose.yml) files already has its environment variables set, as well as an independent config file setup.

 ## Config
 The config is stored in [config.json](config.json) and has to be in the same folder as [app.py](app.py), unless the
 appropriate [environment variables](#environment-variables) tells the application to look elsewhere for it.

 Please refer to [config.md](config.md) for more information on the config file and its fields.

+Regarding the configuration of this container, all you have to do is change the `/data` volume if you need it in a specific location.

 ## Build Arguments *(Docker)*
 <table>